vpclab/QuickCSF/README.md

 This implmentation is based on:

 > Lesmes, L. A., Lu, Z. L., Baek, J., & Albright, T. D. (2010).
-Bayesian adaptive estimation of the contrast sensitivity function: The quick CSF method. *Journal of visio*n, 10(3), 17-17.
+Bayesian adaptive estimation of the contrast sensitivity function: The quick CSF method. *Journal of vision*, 10(3), 17-17.

 Special thanks to Dr. Tianshi Lu at Wichita State University for providing a Matlab implemenation of the fundamental algorithm.